gem5/website/_pages/documentation/learning_gem5/part3/part3_06_directory.md

 the L1 cache.
 These virtual network numbers are how the Ruby network directs messages between controllers.

-There is also one more special message buffer: `responseFromMemory`.
+There is also two more special message buffers: `requestToMemory` and `responseFromMemory`.
-This is similar to the `mandatoryQueue`, except instead of being like a slave port for CPUs it is like a master port.
-The `responseFromMemory` buffer will deliver response sent across the the memory port, as we will see below in the action section.
+This is similar to the `mandatoryQueue`, except instead of being like a responder port for CPUs it is like a requestor port.
+The `responseFromMemory` and `requestToMemory` buffers will deliver responses sent across the the memory port and send requests across the memory port, as we will see below in the action section.

 After the parameters and message buffers, we need to declare all of the states, events, and other local structures.